 - 2021: He wins his first WSOP gold bracelet after finishing first in the $50,000 Poker Players Championship for $954,020.

 Cates often played poker with his high school friends growing up in Maryland.

 He started playing $0.25/$0.50 heads-up cash games on Full Tilt around 2008, under his screen name “jungleman12”.
 He deposited some of the money he earned from working at McDonald’s while studying economics at the University of Maryland.

 After two years of online poker, he raised the stakes 100-fold and was playing at the $25/$50 tables.
 He also grew a sizable online following and the name “Jungleman” became known in the online poker community.

 → Live Tournaments ←

-Cates has $6,089,034 in live tournament earnings listed on his Hendon page.
-They were accumulated from only 21 individual cashes.
-That is a very small number, but it makes sense if one considers that Cates has focused on online poker and cash games for most of his career.
+Cates has $9,986,892 in live tournament earnings listed on his Hendon page.
+They were accumulated from only 27 individual cashes over the course of 11 years.
+That is a very small number of cashes, but it makes sense if one considers that Cates has focused on online poker and cash games for most of his career.
 His success there allowed him to buy in for high stakes events, which in turn allowed him to get a few big scores.

 His other major live tournament scores are finishing 3rd in the Triton High Roller Series’ HK$100,000 Main Event in Paranaque City, Philippines for $1,000,365 in 2017; finishing 10th in a HK$2.1 million Super High Roller Bowl in Macau for $742,012 in 2018; and winning a $100,000 World Poker Tour Alpha8 high roller in South Africa for $500,000 in 2014.